My Photography & Travel Guide to Edinburgh, Scotland

 Dean Village

-Dean Village is one of Edinburgh's best-kept secrets — a former milling village tucked in a deep gorge along the Water of Leith, just a 20-minute walk from Princes Street and seemingly a world away from the city above.
-Stone mill buildings, a medieval weigh house, the ornate Bell's Brae Bridge, and the river running through the center create a setting that feels removed from any century in particular.
+Dean Village is a former milling village tucked in a deep gorge along the Water of Leith, just a 20-minute walk from Princes Street and seemingly a world away from the city above.
+Stone mill buildings, a medieval weigh house, the ornate Bell's Brae Bridge, and the river running through the center create a setting that feels removed from any particular century.
+The Water of Leith Walkway runs through the village and connects to the National Gallery of Modern Art in one direction and the broader Leith district in the other.

 The Water of Leith Walkway runs through the heart of the village and I suggest a stroll along the riverside.